jhellingman/tei2html/Wiki/CustomizationWithCSS.md

 Since many details of the layout of the output (For both HTML and PDF) are defined in CSS, it is very well possible to define custom CSS to customize the layout of your output.

-Rules in custom CSS files take precedence over those used by default, but will be overridden by the generated CSS derived from `@rend` attributes in the source document.
+Rules in custom CSS files take precedence over those used by default, but will be overridden by the generated CSS derived from `@rend` or `@style` attributes in the source document.

 Order of precedence of renditions: